 What You Carry

-During the 4 day trek out from Base Camp, you will have a personal porter to carry a maximum of 15kgs of your equipment and you must carry the remainder of your own gear plus your lunch and snack food for the day.
+From time to time we have departures that trek out from Base Camp, during the four day trek you will have a personal porter to carry a maximum of 15kgs of your equipment and you must carry the remainder of your own gear, plus your lunch and snack food for the day.
 This should equate to around 7-10kg or more if your gear becomes drenched by the frequent rainfall.
 Due to the uncertain nature of travel in Papua we must be prepared for changes in itinerary which may include trekking into the mountain if necessary.
 For these reasons we cannot emphasise enough that team members must be pack fit and willing.

 Should you wish to employ an extra porter to carry your equipment out of Base Camp please let us know well in advance so we can arrange that facility for you.